kuigi/cse15l-lab-reports/LR3.md

 journal.pbio.0030094.txt
 pmed.0020210.txt
 ```
 This presents every file that contains the word "eukaryotic" in its file.
+This is useful for if you want to look for a file that explores or mentions a certain topic, such as in this case eukaryotic organisms.

 To ensure you get the exact word, and not just words containing that specific substring, you can use the
 `-w` option.